IU 457(b) Retirement Plan

 - Complete a salary deferral agreement;

 - Establish a Plan account at an authorized investment company by opening an account at the TIAA and/or Fidelity websites; and

-Salary deferrals and catch-up contributions will begin being made to the Plan as soon as administratively feasible following receipt of fully completed Salary Deferral Agreement (PDF).
+Salary deferrals and catch-up contributions will begin being made to the Plan as soon as administratively feasible following receipt of a fully completed Salary Deferral Agreement.

 A participant may elect to defer from one to 100 percent of his or her compensation to the Plan each calendar year up to the maximum percentage allowable by law not to exceed the limits of federal tax code section 457.
 Elections must be made at the time, in the manner, and on such forms as established by Indiana University.